Frequently Asked Questions

 Feel free to reach out to us directly if you need further clarification!

-Please bring along investigation reports such as X-ray, MRI reports, or medical reports.
+Investigation reports such as X‑ray, MRI, or other medical reports

-The affected areas will need to be exposed for examination and treatment.
+The affected areas will need to be exposed for examination and treatment (be prepared for manual therapy!).
 If you are coming in for the lower body, it is best to have shorts available.
 If you are coming in for the shoulder/neck region, we encourage for women to wear a top that exposes the shoulder blade area.

 It is best to come in comfortable loose workout clothes.